SaeedMalik7/megr2157-portfolio/docs/assignments/A03/index.md

 #### von Misses Stress Map
 <img src="./Von Misses.png" alt="" width="800">
-After conducting the von Misses Stress, the
+After conducting the von Misses Stress, the stress came out to be 2.233 ksi.

 #### Max Stress Check
 <img src="./image 2.png" alt="" width="800">
+I did a quick calculation to confirm that the Max Stress was lower than the Aluminum Stress Sy=40 and the safety factor

 ## Communicate
 ### Design Reflection